saycel/towers-of-power/openvpn/open-vpn.md

 We don't want to give too much instruction, and we want you reading the [documentation](https://openvpn.net/index.php/open-source/documentation/howto.html).
 The general steps below assume virtual box.

 1. Install openvpn and openssh-server on a device or in virtual box ( sudo apt-get install ).
-If you have trouble ensure your host machine is sharing its internet connection with your ubuntu virtual box (( hint: bridged adapter in virtual box...you can look this up ))
+If you have trouble ensure your host machine is sharing its internet connection with your ubuntu virtual box
 2. Ensure ssh server is running ( ps aux | grep ssh ) -> what does this output mean.
 Look up what these commands do.
 You should see two lines of output.
 Why do you need an ssh server to be running?
 4. Create a client.conf file in /etc/openvpn ( you can copy and paste the text of this one into your client.conf )
 5. SSH into our towers of power server and find your keys ( ssh itpstudent@104.236.122.246 ).
 You will need to read the documentation to find the files and determine which you need.